croservices/cro/docs/cro-tool.md

   to the stub, together with options specific to the service type

 If the links and options are not specified, then they will be requested interactively.
-To provide the options, place them in quotes using Perl 6 colonpair-like syntax, where `:foo` enables an option, `:!foo` disables an option, and `:foo<bar>` is the option `foo` with the value `bar`.
+To provide the options, place them in quotes using Raku colonpair-like syntax, where `:foo` enables an option, `:!foo` disables an option, and `:foo<bar>` is the option `foo` with the value `bar`.
 For example: